ubidots/ubidots-esp8266/Readme.md

 Ubidots(char* token)
 Ubidots(char* token, const char * server)
 ```
 > Creates an Ubidots instance, you must setup as input your Ubidots TOKEN, the server is optional and is set by default to "industrial.api.ubidots.com" for sending data using an Industrial account.
-You can set another endpoint using the `setServerEndpoint()` method.
+If you are using an Ubidots for education account, please set the proper endpoint to `things.ubidots.com` using the `setServerEndpoint()` method.

 ## Methods